thindil/steamsky/bin/doc/MODDING.md

   *ItemsTypes*).
 The maximum length is 64 characters.
 * Attribute `showtype`: optional attribute.
 If you want to show item type in game (for example in cargo or in trade screen) different from item type from *game.dat* file, you can set this parameter to any text value.
+The maximum length is 64 characters.
 * Attribute `price` is price of the item.
 If you want that item will be not possible to buy or sell in bases, set it price to 0.
 * Optional attribute `reputation`: Minimal reputation in bases needed to